MurphyAdam/auction-app/README.md

 for deploying this code as an instance to Heroku.
 An instance has already been deployed and can be accessed here: https://antiq-auction.herokuapp.com/

-Note on Heroku instance: Since we are using an SQLite db, the changed we make to the database on the Heroku instance will be lost after some time, this is because Heroku is using an ephemeral filesystem.
+Note on Heroku instance: Since we are using an SQLite db, the changes we make to the database on the Heroku instance will be lost after some time, this is because Heroku is using an ephemeral filesystem.
-We use a PostgreSQL server for our Heroku instance instead of the sqlite file.
+We use a PostgreSQL server for our Heroku instance instead of the sqlite file to preserve the changes.

 Please checkout the heroku branch.

 ### Improvments

-We can have implement a few improvments, given some addional time.
+We can implement a few improvements, given some additional time.
 Some of which would be:

 1. Database server such as PostgreSQL instead of an SQLite file
 2. Real-time updates of the bids system using websockets
 3. Global state management for the front-end with Redux
-4. Extend the use TypeScript throughtout the front-end codebase
+4. Extend the use of TypeScript throughtout the front-end codebase
 5. Tests on the client and server side
 6. Use a message broker for placing bids
 7. Use args and parameters to fetch products